-A final potential source of information about the adverse health effects of Agent Orange is contained in using studies in experimental animals.
-Care must be taken in interpreting the results of animal studies because animals may respond quite differently from humans.
-Experimental animals are often quite different from humans in the way they absorb chemicals, in where those chemicals are distributed in the body, in the way the chemicals are broken down or stored in the body, and in the way they are eliminated.
+A final potential source of information about the adverse health effects of Agent Orange includes studies using experimental animals.
+Care must be taken in interpreting the results of animal studies because animals may respond quite differently from humans in the way they absorb chemicals, in the distribution of these chemicals in the body, in the way the chemicals are broken down or stored in the body, and in the way they are eliminated.
 Differences in body size, diet, lifespan, and the way individual organs function may also cause animals to respond differently from humans.
 For these reasons responsible scientists are reluctant to base predictions of human health effects on animal studies unless the chemical has been tested in several species of experimental animals and there is a good basis for believing that the test animals are similar to humans in the way they respond to the chemical.

 For reasons noted earlier, Agent Orange when it was first used was not tested in experimental animals and, because the amount and identity of the impurities in Agent Orange varied, it cannot be exactly reproduced for studies in experimental animals now or in the future.
-It is therefore necessary to rely on the results of experimental studies of herbicide mixtures similar to Agent Orange as well as studies of individual components of Agent Orange such as 2,4-D, 2,4,5-T, and TCDD to serve as a basis for predicting the human health effects of Agent Orange.
+It is therefore necessary to rely on the results of experimental studies of herbicide mixtures similar to Agent Orange as well as studies of individual components of Agent Orange such as 2,4-D, 2,4,5-T and TCDD to serve as a basis for predicting the human health effects of Agent Orange.

-The remainder of this report summarizes the information on Agent Orange's health effects available as of early 1984 from all the types of studies described above.
-This section is organized by effect and in each case the entire body of available evidence is evaluated as a whole.
-For more detailed information regarding specific studies the reader is urged to refer to the Review of Literature on Herbicides, Including Phenoxy Herbicides and Associated Dioxins, Volumes III and IV, published by the Veterans Administration.
+The remainder of this report on the health effects of Agent Orange summarizes the information available as of early 1984 from all the types of studies described above.
+The section that follows provides a discussion of each of the suspected or potential health effects and in each case the available evidence is evaluated as a whole.
+For more detailed information regarding specific studies the reader is urged to refer to the Review of Literature on Herbicides, Including Phenoxy Herbicides and Associated Dioxins, Volumes I, II, III and IV, published by the Veterans Administration.

-Summary of health effects information
+6. Summary of the studies on health effects